Zettelkasten-Method/zettelkasten.de/content/legal/index.md

-## MailChimp Newsletter ##
+## Newsletter ##

-We use a 3rd party service to deliver our newsletter emails, because our email provider would kill us if we sent emails through our personal accounts to all our subscribers at once.
-We picked MailChimp for the job.
+We use a service to deliver our newsletter emails, because our email provider would kill us if we sent emails through our personal accounts to all our subscribers at once.

-MailChimp stores your contact information for us.
-When you sign up to our newsletter, you acknowledge that the information you provide will be transferred to MailChimp for processing in accordance with their [Privacy Policy](https://mailchimp.com/legal/privacy/) and [Terms](https://mailchimp.com/legal/terms/).
-(We are showing this info next to our signup forms again, so no need to memorize this!)
+We host the newsletter service ourselves so your data isn't shared with data hoarders.
+The emails are actually sent via Amazon's _Simple Email Service_, using the data center in Frankfurt.
+During transmit, the recipient email will be known to Amazon.
+We don't store anythin in the Amazon Cloud, though.

-You can unsubscribe anytime from the emails themselves, or [via this web form.](https://christiantietze.us5.list-manage.com/unsubscribe?u=9aad95d757e454078fe42ae23&id=d06cc48a0f)
+You can unsubscribe anytime: each email has a link to unsubscribe.
+Or do it [via this web form.](https://zettelkasten.de/newsletter/unsubscribe)